Numerical analysis of grasshopper escapement: Grasshopper escapement

 For the purpose of analysis, the model constant-torque escapement used in \cite{Hoyng} will be adapted as a first approximation of the grasshopper escapement.
 The driving force is given by

 where $\mbox{sgn()}$ is the sign function.
 The above relation is shown on the Fig. \ref{fig:3}.

 Initially, the angle $\alpha$ increases and the force $M_F$ is positive, pushing the pendulum in the direction of motion.
-After the maximum amplitude $A=5$ deg. is reached, the pendulum reverses direction while the force remains positive.
+After the maximum amplitude $A=5$ degrees is reached, the pendulum reverses direction while the force remains positive.
 In this region (marked by gray box) the mechanism exhibits recoil - the escapement is pushing against the pendulum.
-Finally, when $\alpha=\alpha_1=4$ deg. is reached, the force switches sign.
+Finally, when $\alpha=\alpha_1=4$ degrees, the force switches sign.
 The cycle repeats in the second half of the period.
 Stable operation is possible only when $A>\alpha_1$; otherwise, the force never switches sign and the system stops.
+The system delivers energy to the pendulum when $\alpha_1>0$ (see Appendix B).
 The simulation results obtained for various values of $\alpha_1$ and $Q$ are shown on the Fig. \ref{fig:4}.